-Depomed, based in Menlo Park, Calif., said Monday that the FDA accepted Serada for a standard review and aims to complete its evaluation by May 31.
-Depomed had submitted the drug's application to regulators on July 31.
+DepoMed, based in Menlo Park, Calif., said Monday that the FDA accepted Serada for a standard review and aims to complete its evaluation by May 31.
+DepoMed submitted the drug's application to regulators on July 31.

-Serada is an extended-release form of gabapentin, a drug used to treat epilepsy and pain disorders, and it has yet to be approved to treat any conditions.
+Serada is an extended-release form of gabapentin, a drug used to treat epilepsy and pain disorders, and it has yet to be approved to treat any condition.

-The company said hot flashes affect about 75 percent of menopausal women, or 32 million people in the United States, and can affect a woman's mood, ability to sleep and quality of life.
+The company said hot flashes affect about 75 percent of menopausal women, or 32 million people in the U.S., and can affect a woman's mood, ability to sleep and quality of life.
 They are characterized by sudden flushing and sweating.